todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 So you have seen what Docker can do on Linux.
 Let's see what Docker can do on macOS and Windows as well.

+__Note:__ If you're not running on macOS or Windows you have one of the following two options:

+1. Continue on with [6.
+"Hello, world!" via Node.js & Yeoman](Part6.md) where you will learn about [Node.js](https://nodejs.org) and scaffolding parts of you .NET Core and ASP.NET Core application with [Yeoman](http://yeoman.io).

+2. Spend some time learning more about .NET Core and building your own application.
+The [.NET Core Concepts](https://docs.microsoft.com/en-us/dotnet/articles/core/getting-started) will be useful to you.

 ### Docker for macOS and/or Windows

 Recently Docker has also been released for macOS and Windows.
 Both macOS and Windows run the CLI (client) as a native application, but run the Docker Engine (daemon) through a hypervisor.
 Hyper-V on Windows and [xhyve](https://github.com/mist64/xhyve/) on macOS.